 ApexSQL Build is a SQL database deployment tool that builds new databases or updates existing ones by packaging SQL scripts, script folders, database snapshots and even scripts under source control into a single deployment SQL script, a C# solution or an executable installer.
-It allows specifying the objects to be created or updated, ensures error-free deployment, enables executing SQL scripts against multiple SQL Servers simultaneously and more
+It allows specifying the objects to be created or updated, ensures error-free deployment and more.

 To generate a deployment script without any dependency problems: